 (b) Termination by the Company Without Cause or by the Executive for Good Reason.
 If the Executive's employment is terminated by the Company without Cause or by the Executive for Good Reason, then the Company shall pay the Executive his Accrued Benefit as of the Date of Termination.
-In addition, subject to the Executive providing the Company with a fully effective general release of claims in a form and manner satisfactory to the Company that includes but is not limited to the terms set forth in the attached Exhibit A (the "Release") within the 60-day period following the Date of Termination, the Company shall pay the Executive (i) severance pay in a lump sum in cash in an amount equal to eighteen (18) months of Executive's Base Salary, less lawful withholding (as applicable, "Severance Amount"), payable within 60 days after the Date of Termination, but if that 60-day period extends over two calendar years, the Company shall make the payment in the second calendar year, (ii) a bonus payment equal to the lesser of (y) Target Bonus pro-rated for the portion of the year the Executive was employed by the Company prior to the termination or (z) the average of the bonus payments, if any, made to the Executive with respect to the previous three (3) calendar years preceding the date of termination of employment, pro-rated for the portion of the year that Executive is employed, (iii) provided that the Executive's then-existing group company health plan that the Executive for the COBRA premiums paid by the Executive, if any, for the continuation of coverage under the Executive's termination of employment, or until the Executive becomes eligible to receive health insurance benefits under any other employer's group health plan, and (iv) immediate vesting on a pro-rata basis of the Executive's initial stock option grant, prorated at 1/36th of the total option grant for each completed month of service as at the Date of Termination.
+In addition, subject to the Executive providing the Company with a fully effective general release of claims in a form and manner satisfactory to the Company that includes but is not limited to the terms set forth in the attached Exhibit A (the "Release") within the 60-day period following the Date of Termination, the Company shall pay the Executive (i) severance pay in a lump sum in cash in an amount equal to eighteen (18) months of Executive's Base Salary, less lawful withholding (as applicable, "Severance Amount"), payable within 60 days after the Date of Termination, but if that 60-day period extends over two calendar years, the Company shall make the payment in the second calendar year, (ii) a bonus payment equal to the lesser of (y) Target Bonus pro-rated for the portion of the year the Executive was employed by the Company prior to the termination or (z) the average of the bonus payments, if any, made to the Executive with respect to the previous three (3) calendar years preceding the date of termination of employment, pro-rated for the portion of the year that Executive is employed, (iii) provided that the Executive timely elects COBRA coverage, reimburse the Executive for the COBRA premiums paid by the Executive, if any, for the continuation of coverage under the

-Section 6.
-Change in Control Provisions.
-The provisions of this Section 6 set forth the Executive's rights and obligations upon the occurrence of a Change in Control of the Company.
-These provisions are intended to assure and encourage in advance the Executive's continued attention and dedication to his assigned duties and his objectivity during the pendency and after the occurrence of any Change in Control.
+Executive's then-existing group company health plan that the Executive and his dependents are eligible to receive for the earlier of a period of up to eighteen (18) months from the date of the continued attention and dedication to his assigned duties and his objectivity during the pendency and after the occurrence of any Change in Control.
 The provisions of this Section 6 apply in addition to, and/or modify, the provisions of Section 5(b) regarding severance pay and benefits upon a termination of employment, if applicable, if the termination of employment occurs within 12 months after the occurrence of a Change in Control.
 These provisions are subject to the Executive providing (and not revoking) the Company with a fully effective Release.
 These provisions terminate and are of no further force or effect beginning 12 months after the occurrence of such a Change in Control.